Aider-AI/grep-ast/README.md

 useful context that show how they fit into the code.
 See the loops, functions, methods, classes, etc that contain all the matching lines.
-Get a sense of what's inside a matched class.
+Get a sense of what's inside a matched class or function definition.
 You see relevant code from every layer of the abstract syntax tree, above and below the matches.